-What to look for: Glowing flightless females near the entrance of ant mounds in sandy areas.
-Pleotomodes needhami have been found in nests of Northern fungus-growing ant (Trachymyrmex septentrionalis), Trap-jaw ants (Odontomachus clarus), and Pyramid or Cone ants (Dorymyrmex spp.).
+What to look for: Flightless females glow near the entrance of ant mounds in sandy areas.
+Pleotomodes needhami have been found in nests of northern fungus-growing ant (Trachymyrmex septentrionalis), trapjaw ants (Odontomachus clarus), and pyramid or cone ants (Dorymyrmex spp.).

-- While Pleotomodes needhami and Lucidota luteicollis can be found in the same places, they are unlikely to be detected on the same survey because they differ in times of activity. - Pleotomodes knulli records are also of interest, as the species is assessed as Data Deficient. - It is assumed that Pleotomodes needhami does not co-occur with its close relative Pleotomodes knulli, but it may still be helpful to know how to distinguish needhami from knulli:
+- While Pleotomodes needhami and Lucidota luteicollis can be found in the same places, they are unlikely to be detected on the same survey because they differ in times of activity. - Pleotomodes knulli records are also of interest, as the species is assessed as Data Deficient. - It is assumed that Pleotomodes needhami does not co-occur with its close relative Pleotomodes knulli, but it may still be helpful to know how to distinguish adult male needhami from knulli: - body shape: parallel sides versus narrowing at the back - eyes separated underneath versus contiguous/touching - long, sparse, nearly erect pubescence (hairs) on the elytra versus shorter, denser and flat - Adult males are attracted to blacklights, and checking porch lights in the spring and summer could yield incidental observations of adult males.